nhecht/blueprints-learn.en/help/blueprints/customer-journeys/rtcdp-and-campaign.md

 * Activation is limited to every 24hrs
 * Only union schema attributes available for activation (no support for array/maps/experience events)
 * Recommendation on no more than 20 attributes per segment
-* One file per segment of all profiles with “realized” segment membership OR if segment membership is added as an attribute in the file both “realized” and “exited” profiles
+* One file per segment of all profiles with "realized" segment membership OR if segment membership is added as an attribute in the file both "realized" and "exited" profiles
 * Incremental and full segment exports are supported
 * File encryption is not supported

 <br>

-## Implementation Steps
+## Implementation steps

 ### Adobe Experience Platform

-#### Schema / Datasets
+#### Schema/datasets

 1. [Configure individual profile, experience event, and multi-entity schemas](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-D-1-2021.1.xdm) in Experience Platform, based on customer-supplied data.
 1. Create Adobe Campaign schemas for broadLog, trackingLog, non-deliverable addresses, and profile preferences (optional).